Julemarotaku3/Demo-repo/README.md

 # Demo-repo

 For i stand who GitHub works.
-Here you'll can write the all of information from your porject.
+Here you'll can write the all of information from your porject!.